McHenry County, Illinois

 - 2012 - The McHenry County Conservation District celebrated its 50th anniversary.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of McHenry County, Illinois.
+This timeline provides a concise overview of the key events in the history of McHenry County, Illinois.